Updates twice per day, weekdays, by 7:30AM and again by 7:30PM.

 Link to my weather instrument reading on Weather Underground - Weather Readings

-Precipitation totals have been updated for September - Link
+Precipitation totals have been updated for July/August - Link

 I have updated ALL contact me e-mail addresses on the site.
 If you tried one, and I did not respond, please try again.
 I ALWAYS respond.